 IMTA as a solution

-In recent years, aquaculturists have been trying to address the side effects of their practice.
+In recent years, aquaculturists have been trying to address the side effects of their practices.
 One innovative way to ameliorate some of these issues is the use of integrated multitrophic aquaculture (IMTA).
 IMTA is an approach to aquaculture where the wastes from a target fish species are recycled to become food and energy for another species.
-This requires cultivating a typical aquaculture species (fish) with species that extract organic waste from the ecosystem (invertebrates), and species that extract inorganic material from the ecosystem (plants or macroalgae).
+This requires cultivating a typical aquaculture species (fish) with species that extract organic waste from the ecosystem (invertebrates), and species that extract inorganic material from the ecosystem (macroalgae).
 For example, in the Bay of Fundy, Canada, there is an IMTA system growing Atlantic salmon along with blue mussels and kelp.
 As the salmon create waste in the form of feces or leftover food, the blue mussels filter the water and remove most of the organic wastes.
 The blue mussels produce cleaner water as they eat.
 At the same time, the kelp extracts inorganic dissolved nutrients, ultimately reusing the bulk of the waste produced by the salmon.
 In this case, the salmon, mussels, and kelp can all be efficiently grown and harvested.

 There has been a growing need to create a more sustainable aquaculture performance and IMTA is one solution.
 As a relatively new idea, there are still studies being done to understand the overall benefit that IMTA has over traditional aquaculture.
-However, due to its ability to recycle organic and inorganic waste as well as grow multiple species efficiently and simultaneously, IMTA will likely be an increasingly common practice in the coming years.
+However, due to its ability to recycle organic and inorganic waste, as well as grow multiple species efficiently and simultaneously, IMTA will likely be an increasingly common practice in the coming years.